Ferris-Labs/site-draft/content/en/docs/Overview/FERRIS_EXECUTOR_BENEFITS_FEATURES.md

   A short overview of the benefits and features of ferrisFX
 ---

-**ferrisFX** is a platform for building highly scalable, cross-network  sync or async microservices and agents.
+**FerrisFX** is a platform for building highly scalable, cross-network  sync or async microservices and agents.

-Our unique low learning curve approach significantly reduces the cost of deploying enterprise wide process and integration pipelines across disparate systems at a speed which redefines the term AGILE and at levels of scalability that redefines SCALABLE.
+Our unique low learning curve approach significantly reduces the cost of deploying enterprise wide process and integration pipelines across disparate systems at a speed.
+While at the same time creating a platform with practically unbound access and ease of integration.

-FX is a ground-up rethink of how both aync and sync microservices should be built in a multi-cloud, highly volatile software environment.
-FX is built within the crucible of real life large scale implementations in Fintech and IoT and AI.
+FX is a ground-up rethink of how both aync and sync microservices are built in multi-cloud, highly volatile and fragmented software environments.

-In doing so our main concerns are about how to significantly reduce the learning curve for building micro services while at the same time creating a platform with practically unbound access and ease of integration.
+**On FX you are effectively writing large applications by connecting “blocks” of code through Events.** An appraach that is highly intuitive and in line agile iterative practices.

-See below some of the benefits of ferrisFX.
+The following is a brief review of some of the benefits and features of FerrisFX.

 | Quality                                                    | Description                                                  |
 | ---------------------------------------------------------- | ------------------------------------------------------------ |